gurrrrrrett3/light/docs/api/network/messages/creation/container.md

 # Containers

 Containers are the recommended and easy way to group together messages in light by name.
-These function similarly to ByteNet's namespaces, if you're familiar.

 Container inputs should be a map of string message-names to any valid [Datatype](../../../constants/datatypes/index.md).
-This includes [Datatypes](../../../constants/datatypes/index.md) like arrays or maps being defined with luau tables like `#!luau { light.u8 }` for example.
+This includes [Datatypes](../../../constants/datatypes/index.md) like arrays or maps that are defined with luau tables.
+I.e., `#!luau { light.u8 }`

 !!! info "If messages inside are already synchronized beforehand, the container will not yield."